Macrometacorp/docs/docs/cep/getting-started-stream-workers.md

 @App:qlVersion("2")
 @App:description('Basic stream worker to demonstrate reading data from input stream and store it in the collection.
 The stream and collections are automatically created if they do not already exist.')
 /**
-Test the Stream Application:
+Test the stream worker:
-    1. Open Stream SampleCargoAppDestStream in Console.
+    1. Open Stream SampleCargoAppDestStream in console.
 The output can be monitored here.
-    2. Upload following data into SampleCargoAppInputTable Collection {"weight": 1}
+    2. Upload following data into SampleCargoAppInputTable collection:
+        {"weight": 1}
         {"weight": 2}
         {"weight": 3}
         {"weight": 4}
         {"weight": 5}
-    3. Following messages are shown on the SampleCargoAppDestStream Stream Console [2021-08-27T14:12:15.795Z] {"weight":1}
+    3. Following messages are shown on the SampleCargoAppDestStream Stream Console:
+        [2021-08-27T14:12:15.795Z] {"weight":1}
         [2021-08-27T14:12:15.799Z] {"weight":2}
         [2021-08-27T14:12:15.805Z] {"weight":3}